Decision-making aids in the form of data, figures, facts and statistics as a free PDF download, see below.

 German Version – To view the PDF, please click on the image below.

-Foreign trade in electricity
+Foreign trade in electricity:

-The largest electricity consumers
+The biggest electricity consumers:

-Germany was recently ranked 6th among the countries with the highest electricity consumption.
-Net electricity consumption in Germany was significantly higher in 2019 than almost 30 years ago.
-The largest electricity consumer in Germany is industry - it consumes almost half of all electricity.
-The consumer groups “commercial, retail, services” and “households” are responsible for a quarter of electricity consumption.
-In 2019, industry consumed around 234 terawatt hours of electricity, while households consumed 126.
-Electricity consumption per person in Germany recently averaged around 7.2 megawatt hours per year - and the trend is falling.
+The largest electricity consumer in Germany is industry – it consumes almost half of the total electricity.
+The consumer groups "commerce, trade, and services" and "households" each account for a quarter of electricity consumption.
+In 2019, industry consumed around 234 terawatt-hours of electricity, while households consumed 126.
+Electricity consumption per person in Germany recently averaged around 7.2 megawatt-hours per year – a figure that is trending downwards.

 Statistics on the energy market in Germany